The stock market can be a mighty dry topic for teens. That’s a shame, because jumping in early is a huge advantage.

 Study that picture again.

 Whether the market is at the top, the bottom, or somewhere in between, just jump in.
-And keep jumping in every year.
+And keep jumping in year after year.

 Like this tip?
 Get the next one in your inbox by subscribing here.